 Calibration takes 168 clock cycles, and a normal conversion (17 clock cycles) is added automatically.
+Thus, at the end of a calibration cycle, there is valid conversion data in the output registers.
 For maximum accuracy, the supplies and reference need to be stable during the calibration procedure.
-To ensure that supply voltages and reference voltages have settled and are stable, an internal timer provides a waiting period of 42,425 clock cycles between power-up/power-failure and the start of the calibration cycle.
+To ensure that supply voltages have settled and are stable, an internal timer provides a waiting period of 42,425 clock cycles between power-up/power-failure and the start of the calibration cycle.